effectai/engine/website/content/news/migration-checklist.md

 **$EFX on** <a href="https://coinmarketcap.com/currencies/effect-ai/" target="_blank">CoinMarketCap</a>

-> Note: We do not advise to purchase any EFX or NFX after the snapshot on 1 January, 2025.
-If you are looking to buy $EFX prior to the snapshot, it can be found here:

 ---
 ---

-# Beware of Scammers
+## Beware of Scammers

 As with any blockchain migration, scammers will try to exploit users during the process.
 Follow these safety tips:

 - **NEVER Share Private Keys or Recovery Phrases:**
 No legitimate migration process will require you to share sensitive wallet information.